byui-cse/cse251-course/week03/prove.md

 Your program will process all of the frames using 1 CPU core.
 You will need to keep track of the time it took to process all of the frames.
 (See the main code for the variables that will be used.)

 Then, you will process all of the frames using 2 CPU cores and record to the time it took.
-Then 3 CPU cores, 3 CPU cores, etc... until you reach `CPU_COUNT` CPU cores.
+Then 3 CPU cores, 4 CPU cores, etc... until you reach `CPU_COUNT` CPU cores.

 On my computer, I have 12 CPU cores.
 The const variable `CPU_COUNT` is set to 4 more the number of CPU cores on your computer.
-So for me CPU_COUNT = 16.
+So for me CPU_COUNT equals 16.
 Here is a example of the plot that is created for 16 CPU cores.
 Notice that the processing time decreases with more CPU cores.
-Your results might be different on your computer.
+Your results might/should be different on your computer.

 ![](16_cpu_cores_300_frames.png)